ariesoeteman/figurative_apperception_engine/README.md

 # figurative_apperception_engine

-# The source code for chapters 4 and 6 of my thesis: "Aritificial Understanding"
+# The source code for the Figurative (Spatial) Apperception Engine

-The code in the 'code' directory is to a large extent copied from https://github.com/RichardEvans/apperception.
-All other code has been written by me.
+The code in the 'code' directory is to a large extent derived from https://github.com/RichardEvans/apperception.

 ## Installation instructions